Open-Sn/opensn/doc/install_linux.md

-# Easy Install on Linux Machines
+# Installing on Linux Machines

 The following instructions were tested on Ubuntu 22.04.4 LTS.
 Other Linux distributions might require some minor tweaking.

 Some portions of these instructions require the use of `sudo`.
 If you do not have administrative privileges, have your system administrator assist you with these steps.

 Note that these instructions assume you are using the `bash` shell and may differ slightly for other shells.

 ## Step 1 - Install Development Tools

-The following packages are required for OpenSn installation and development:
+The following packages are required for **OpenSn** installation and development:

 1. A recent version of clang++/g++ that supports C++17
-2. gfotran (required by the BLAS component of PETSc)
+2. gfortran (required by the BLAS component of PETSc)
 3. flex and bison (required by the PTSCOTCH component of PETSc)
 4. Python 3 v3.9+ and pip (required by PETSc and OpenSn)
 5. ncurses v5 (required by Lua)